RoukaVici/LibRoukaVici/README.md

 }
 ```

 The file `test/maincpp.cpp` very similarly shows how to establish a connection to the device in Bluetooth using the CPP object directly.
+In the rest of this document, the `RoukaVici.X` method will simply refer to the method named `X` of the RoukaVici object.

 ## Other Languages
 If your language can import C functions through a dynamic library, then you can use RoukaVici through its C API.
-You want to use the `RoukaViciAPI.h` header for reference.
+You might want to use the `RoukaViciAPI.h` header for reference.
 It has all exposed library functions.
 From there, you can call these functions by name by using whatever dynamic library system your language and OS use.

 This method exposes no more or less functions than using the C++ one.
-The C API is a perfect mirror of every public method in the `RoukaVici` class, and is simply less convenient.
+The C API is a perfect mirror of every public method in the `RoukaVici` class, and is simply less convenient to use.
 In the rest of this document, the `RoukaVici.X` method will simply refer to the method named `X` of the RoukaVici lib, which you can import directly from the shared object.

-`test/main.cpp` has an example of how to do this __on Linux__ in C/C++, your mileage may vary.
+`test/main.cpp` has an example of how to do this __on Linux/Mac__ in C/C++.
+Your mileage may vary.

 # How does it work?
 ## Flow